 The selection of investors shall be carried out by bidding, by one of the following methods:

 An investment in the project execution form is subject to an application for a Decision of Investment Policy from the local People’s Committee or the Prime Minister.
 Within five days from the date of issuance of the Decision on Investment Policy, the People’s Committee or the Prime Minister shall instruct the local Department of Planning and Investment to issue the IRC for the foreign investor.
-It takes 35 working days for the People’s Committee to inform on the Decision on Investment Policy application result to the investor and there is no fixed time in which the Prime Minister must issue a response.
+It takes 35 working days for the People’s Committee to inform the investor of the Investment Policy application result and there is no fixed time in which the Prime Minister must issue a response.

 The application dossier for the Decision on Investment Policy is the same as the one submitted for the purpose of the Certificate of Investment Registration.